When it comes to your content marketing strategy, blogging should be home base.

 8. Blogging showcases your WHY

 Every brand has a "why" for existing.
 Why do you offer the product or service that you do?
 What do you hope to bring to the market?
 Why do you care?
-These values should be a part of your brand, and they should be infused in your website, but your blog gives you an opportunity to take it one step further.
+Who is your buyer persona?
+These values should be a part of your brand, and they should be infused in your website, but your blog is a good content strategy and gives you an opportunity to take it one step further.

-Blogging can help you showcase your passion for the problem you solve.
+Blogging can be a great way to showcase your passion for the problem you solve.

 You can do this best with: